rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 ![][installation_joomla3x_4]

-Once you've verified the settings on this page, just hit **Install** and your Joomla site will be set up for you.
+Once you have verified the settings on this page, just hit **Install** and your Joomla site will be set up for you.
 You will be prompted to remove the installation folder in the next page.
 By clicking this, you will have completed the installation process.

 [installation_joomla3x_2]: assets/installation_joomla3x_2.png
 [installation_joomla3x_3]: assets/installation_joomla3x_3.png